Skip to content

 $top clampedCaller sends $top above MaxTopResult trimmed + header OData-MaxTop-Applied: <cap>

-$count rejectedCaller sends $count=true without .EnableCount()400 Bad Request
+$count rejectedCaller sends $count=true without .EnableCount()400 Bad Request (count_disabled)

-Depth rejected$expand depth above MaxExpansionDepth400 Bad Request
+Depth rejected$expand depth (incl. $levels) above MaxExpansionDepth400 Bad Request (expand_depth_exceeded)

 OTel countersEvery eventgranit.odata.query.rejected{entity_set, reason, tenant_id}, granit.odata.query.top_clamped